ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;lieneration after generation,&quot; says a
+lieneration after generation,&quot; says a

 fine writer, &quot;have felt as we now feel, and
 their lives were as active as onr own.